What is Schema Therapy & is it the right choice for you?

 The different types of Schemas

 You can develop more than one schema during your life.
-There are 18 different schemas that fall into five separate categories:
+18 different schemas fall into five separate categories:

 Category 1 – Disconnection and/or Rejection